In Europe, wood-based construction products must follow regulations and performance-based standards which cover:

-Europe has increased its drive to improve and harmonise standards now that mandatory CE marking of all wood-based products is required, under the new Construction Products Regulation (CPR).
-Some APA member mills already manufacture panel products which conform to the (now updated) harmonised European standard EN 13986:2004+A1:2015.
-They can therefore be CE marked in accordance with the CPR.
+Several APA member mills manufacture panel products which conform to the harmonised European standard EN 13986:2004+A1:2015.
+They can therefore be CE marked in accordance with the 2013 Construction Products Regulation (CPR).

 APA products conform to the official US voluntary product and performance based standards for structural wood products.
 US Product Standard PS 1-09 covers plywood manufacture and US Product Standard PS 2-10 sets the performance requirements for both OSB and plywood, based on the panels intended end use.
 APA has its own Performance-Rated Panel Standard – PRP 108 and the association’s approach is similar to that of Europe.
 (The APA standard is similar to the US Product Standard PS 2-10.)